juanfrans/juanfrans.github.io/_pages/about.md

 #### PROFESSIONAL APPOINTMENTS

+* Google, [Sidewalk Labs](https://www.sidewalklabs.com/), Computational Designer, 2022 - Present.
-* Columbia University in the City of New York, School of Journalism, [Brown Institute for Media Innovation](https://brown.columbia.edu/), Senior Data and Design Researcher, 2018 - Present.
+* Columbia University in the City of New York, School of Journalism, [Brown Institute for Media Innovation](https://brown.columbia.edu/), Senior Data and Design Researcher, 2018 - 2022.
 * Columbia University in the City of New York, [Graduate School of Architecture, Planning and Preservation](https://www.arch.columbia.edu/), Adjunct Assistant Professor, 2013 - Present.
 * Columbia University in the City of New York, Graduate School of Architecture, Planning and Preservation, [Center for Spatial Research](http://c4sr.columbia.edu/), Mellon Research Scholar, 2015 - 2018.
 * Columbia University in the City of New York, Graduate School of Architecture, Planning and Preservation, [Spatial Information Design Lab](http://spatialinformationdesignlab.org/), Associate Research Scholar, 2013 - 2015.